 Aissa Celeste Bonillas

-Michelle Olguin is the principal at Robert M. Bracker Elementary School.
-Mrs. Olguin strongly believes that every child has the ability to learn and grow.
+Michelle Olguin is the principal at A.J.
+Mitchell Elementary School.
+Ms. Olguin strongly believes that every child has the ability to learn and grow.
 As principal, she ensures students experience a nurturing environment so that they can grow academically, socially, and emotionally.
-She knows that teachers are the key to having a successful school and does whatever she can to support their miraculous daily efforts.
-Working with parents as partners in the education of the Bracker DOLPHINS is a large part of how she supports her teachers and students.
+She knows that teachers and school staff are the key to having a successful school, and does whatever she can to support their miraculous daily efforts.
+Working with parents as partners in the education of A.J.
+Mitchell students is a large part of how she supports her teachers and students.

-Mrs. Olguin earned a bachelors degree in elementary education from Purdue University in West Lafayette, Indiana in 1990.
-She began her career in Nogales Unified as a student teacher at AJ Mitchell.
-After graduating from Purdue, she worked for eight years as a primary grade teacher in the bilingual programs at AJ Mitchell.
-She went on to get a masters degree in administration from the University of Phoenix in 1998.
-Afterwards, she transferred to RM Bracker in 1999, where she worked as a second grade teacher and reading specialist until 2003.
+Ms. Olguin earned a bachelor’s degree in elementary education from Purdue University in West Lafayette, Indiana in 1990.
+She began her career immediately after graduation at Nogales Unified School District as a student teacher at A.J.
+Mitchell Elementary School, under the leadership of current Lincoln Principal, Dr. Lucina Romero.
+She worked at A.J.
+Mitchell for eight years as a primary grade teacher in the bilingual programs from August 1991 through June 1999 and received the top teacher recognition as 1996-1997 Teacher of the Year.
+She went on to obtain a Masters degree in administration and supervision from the University of Phoenix in 1998.
+She transferred to Robert M. Bracker in 1999, where she worked as a second grade teacher and reading specialist until 2003.
+Michelle was also selected as Bracker Elementary School’s Teacher of the Year for School Year 2001-2002 and won the district-level Teacher of the Year that same year.
 In the fall of 2003, she became the district coordinator for the highly successful Reading First program.
-Michelle worked with the principals, teachers, and students at four RF elementary schools.
-She is very proud of the awesome accomplishments of her staff and students.
-In 2008, the school was named a No Child Left Behind Blue Ribbon School, based on the tremendous academic growth of the students over a five year period.
+Michelle worked with principals, teachers, and students at four Reading First elementary schools.
+She previously served as principal at Robert M. Bracker Elementary School for nine years.
+She is very proud of the impressive accomplishments of her staff and students.
+In 2007, the school received the prestigious federal recognition of Blue Ribbon School, based on the tremendous academic growth of the students over a five-year period.